SamWololo/Threatened-Species/README.md

 5/9/2018
 Dividing project into different .R files.
 So far I have libraries, data processing and then the graphical analysis.
 I need to make it clear that the data processing part shouldn't be run upon evaluation.
 I will be putting a line of code to run the iucn/gbif/amniote merged dataframe at the start of the graphical analysis portion of the script.
 So far, I have a few boxplots and a graph.
 I've created some scatterplots as well.

+I have begun my project write-up in html Rmarkdown format.
+So far I have begun writing an introduction, but am struggling to open up on my project.
+The angle I'm thinking of is why we should be concerned about turtle conservation - why the project matters.
+This can segue into the next paragraph which might be about the macroecological tools I used, though this may become repetitive when in concert with the methods section.

+I am struggling to make a table of IUCN statuses, which I once had.
+I am now getting a table of 273 rows, but I only want something that describes how many species I have for each status.
+I need to ask about this tomorrow.